CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 # Subjects

-TODO: Add protocol

-The subjects were recruited by paper sheet advertisement at the nearby campus.
-On the paper, it said that we were looking for people who wanted to participate in a co-operational study and that it takes about 45min and pays 8 EUR.
+Subjects were recruited via advertisements that were spread at the nearby campus.
+The advertisment informed that we invite people over 18 years to participate in a co-operational study for about 45min and that participation would be reimbursed with 8€.
+Not to bias participants, the robot was nor mentioned neither illustrated in the advertisment.
+Although most students are familiar with CITEC-related research and might have anticipated that the study is somehow related to robots.

-The robot was not mentioned and not illustrated.
-The location of the experiment (CITEC) might (for some) indicate something robots-related.
+## Procedure

 When they arrived, each participant was welcomed and led to the room were the study took place, an ordinary office with a symmetrical setup (two setups [NAO, Monitor, 2 keyboards]) on either side.
 The participants were asked to sit down and